matheusdsb/angular-node-crud/README.md

 ## MongoDB instance

 You must have have MongoDB running at 27017 port.
-If you want to use docker for it, just run `docker-compose up -d` at docker folder, so that it will create a mongo instance at the provided port.
+If you want to use docker for it, just run `docker-compose up -d` at docker folder, so that will create a mongo instance at the provided port.